marubio2/power-outage-analysis/README.md

 From the boxplot, we can see that the East North Central region has the highest median outage duration of 3120 minutes and the West North Central region has the lowest median outage duration of 59.5 minutes.
 We can also see that other than the East North Central region and the West North Central region, all the regions do have a large number of outliers.

-Now we're going to look at the relationship between Total Sales vs Outage Duration.
+Now we're going to look at the relationship between **Total Sales vs Outage Duration**.

 <iframe
  src="assets/sales_box.html"